 The following are the most common symptoms of Guillain-Barré syndrome.
 However, each child may experience symptoms differently.
 Symptoms may include:

-Your child may experience muscle weakness over a period of one to two weeks.
-The full extent of the weakness can last up to one to two months with an anticipated full recovery at least one to two years after diagnosis.
+Your child may experience progressive muscle weakness over a period of one to three weeks.
+The full extent of the weakness can last up to one to two months with slow improvement thereafter and an anticipated full recovery at most one to two years after diagnosis.
 The symptoms of Guillain-Barré syndrome may resemble other conditions or medical problems.
 Always consult your child's doctor for a diagnosis.

 The diagnosis of GBS is made after the sudden onset of specific symptoms and after diagnostic testing.
 During a physical examination, your child's doctor will obtain a complete medical history of your child, and may also ask if there is a family history of any medical problems.